Emotional Support Animal Policy

 Should the university approve the placement of an ESA as a reasonable accommodation, the resident agrees that such placement is subject to resident’s compliance with this policy and other applicable university policies.

 - Missouri State University faculty and staff: ESAs are generally not considered to be reasonable accommodations in the workplace under Title I of the Americans with Disabilities Act (ADA) because ESAs do not perform specific tasks that assist a person with a disability.
-University faculty and staff with questions regarding the use of ESA in the workplace should contact the office of institutional equity and compliance (OIEC).
+University faculty and staff with questions regarding the use of ESA in the workplace should contact the Deputy Compliance Officer, who works within the Division of Legal Affairs and Compliance.
+The Deputy Compliance Officer may be reached at Carrington Hall Suite 205, by phone at 417-836-6755 (voice), or via email at DeputyComplianceOfficer@MissouriState.edu.

 III.
 Obligations of emotional support animal owner